emmt/EasyFITS.jl/README.md

 pkg"add EasyFITS"
 ```

-Adding the `General` registry (2nd line of the above example) is mandatory to have access
+Adding the `General` registry (2nd line of the above example) is mandatory to have access to
-to the official Julia packages if you never have used the package manager before.
+the official Julia packages if you never have used the package manager before.

 ## Related projects

 The [FITSIO](https://github.com/JuliaAstro/FITSIO.jl) package is another alternative to
-read/write FITS files. `EasyFITS` is no longer based on `FITSIO` and now exploits
+read/write FITS files. `EasyFITS` is no longer based on `FITSIO` and now directly call the
-[Clang.jl](https://github.com/JuliaInterop/Clang.jl) to directly call the functions of the [CFITSIO](https://github.com/JuliaAstro/CFITSIO.jl) library
+functions of the CFITSIO library as provided by `CFITSIO_jll` artifact and uses
-and [`FITSHeaders`](https://github.com/emmt/FITSHeaders.jl) to parse metadata (FITS header
+[`FITSHeaders`](https://github.com/emmt/FITSHeaders.jl) to parse metadata (FITS header
 cards).